 In recent years, she has written a series of papers on the nature of knowledge.
 She is currently working on a book called The Unity of Knowledge.

 Katalin Farkas was born and educated in Budapest, and after a few years of teaching at the Eotvos Lorand University, she joined CEU in the year 2000, when the Philosophy Department was founded.
 She was the head of the department between 2007 and 2010 and served as Provost and Academic Pro-Rector of CEU between 2010 and 2014.
-She had been a Junior Fellow at the Collegium Budapest, a visitor at the University of Sydney, The Center for Subjectivity Research in Copenhagen, the RSSS at the Australian National University in Canberra, the holder of the Kerstin Hesselgren Visiting Chair at the University of Stockholm, and visiting bye-fellow in Newnham College Cambridge.
+She had been a Junior Fellow at the Collegium Budapest, a visitor at the University of Sydney, The Center for Subjectivity Research in Copenhagen, the RSSS at the Australian National University in Canberra, the holder of the Kerstin Hesselgren Visiting Chair at the University of Stockholm, visiting bye-fellow in Newnham College Cambridge, and the Collins Visiting Professor at St. Louis University.
 In 2012, she was elected as a member of the Academia Europaea.

 A list of her works on Philpapers, with downloadable final drafts, can be found here

-She briefly lays out her philosophical views in an interview with 3AM magazine
+She briefly lays out her philosophical views in an interview with Richard Marshall here

 Her Academia.edu site can be found here: https://ceu.academia.edu/KatiFarkas